Two-foot-gauge railways in South Africa: Fort Beaufort–Balfour–Seymour

-Heritage Railways
+Heritage railways

 Sandstone heritage trust

-At Sandstone Estates a 26 km line runs from Grootdraai in the south, northwards to the main farm, loco depot and marshalling and storage sidings at Hoekfontein and onwards via Mooihoek to a large loop at Vailima sidings/Ficksburg and the village at Vailima.
-There is also a short line, known as Seb's Railway, branching to the west at Hoekfontein and running to a balloon loop around a farm dam and suitable only for small locomotives.
+At Sandstone Estates near Ficksburg in the Eastern Free State, a 15 km line runs from Grootdraai in the south, northwards to the main farm, loco depot and marshalling and storage sidings at Hoekfontein and onwards via Mooihoek to a run around loop at Vailima siding.
+There is also a short line, known as Seb's Railway, branching to the west at Hoekfontein and running through a Game Camp to a balloon loop around a farm dam and suitable only for small locomotives.

-The Sandstone Steam Railway first opened in 1998.
+The Sandstone Steam Railway first opened in 1999.

 Its collection consists of narrow gauge stock collected from other closed 2 ft narrow gauge lines in Kwazulu Natal, elsewhere in South Africa, and from neighboring countries..
+It is the largest collection of 2 ft Narrow gauge locomotives and rolling stock in the world.

-Patons Country Narrow Gauge Railway
+Paton's Country Narrow Gauge Railway

-The Patons Country Narrow Gauge Railway runs from Allwoodburn station Ixopo to Umzinkulu (Madonela).
-It was opened in 2000 on a branch of the former Umzinto – Donnybrook narrow gauge railway line.
+The Paton's Country Narrow Gauge Railway runs from Allwoodburn station Ixopo to Umzinkulu (Madonela).
+It was opened in 2000 on a branch of the former Umzinto–Donnybrook narrow-gauge railway line.